routingblog/arbitration/content/docs/arbitration_legal.md

 1. Colvin, A. J. S. (2014).
 Mandatory Arbitration and Inequality of Justice in Employment.
 Berkeley Journal of Employment and Labor Law, 35(1/2), 71–90. https://www.jstor.org/stable/24052567 (unread)
 1. Glover, M. (2023).
 Recent Developments in Mandatory Arbitration Warfare: Winners and Losers (So Far) in Mass Arbitration (SSRN Scholarly Paper 4509465). https://papers.ssrn.com/abstract=4509465 (unread)
 1. Levinson, A. (2013).
 What the Awards Tell Us about Labor Arbitration of Employment Discrimination Claims.
 University of Michigan Journal of Law Reform, 46.3, 789. https://doi.org/10.36646/mjlr.46.3.what (unread)
-1. Joshi, H. (2023).
-You Have Got to Be Keating Me: Why the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act Is a Good Start.
-2023. (unread)
 1. Schmitz, A. J. (2005).
 Untangling the Privacy Paradox in Arbitration.
 University of Kansas Law Review, 54, 1211. https://heinonline.org/HOL/Page?handle=hein.journals/ukalr54&id=1221&div=&collection= (unread)
 1. Gorskie, J. L. (2012).
 US Courts and the Anti-Arbitration Injunction.
 Arbitration International, 28(2), 295–324. https://doi.org/10.1093/arbitration/28.2.295 (unread)
 1. Edwards, B. (2020).
 Adversarial Failure.
 SSRN Electronic Journal. https://doi.org/10.2139/ssrn.3622730 (unread)